Arc lifting for the Nash manifold

-\m {\bf 1.
-Theorem.} Let $M$ be a singular normal irreducible complex manifold of dimension $n.$ Let $f:U\to M$ be the smooth Nash manifold.
-Let $\gamma:R\to M$ be an analytic map from a connected Riemann surface whose image contains a nonsingular point of $M.$ Then there is a unique $\gamma':R\to U$ such that $\gamma=f\circ \gamma'.$ \m This follows from \m {\bf 2.
-Theorem.} Let $M$ be an irreducible normal complex singular manifold of dimension $n$.
-Let $V\subset M$ be an irreducible singular manifold including a nonsingular point of $M$.
-Then $V$ has a proper transform in the Nash manifold $U\to M$ if and only if the union of the stable locus of proper transforms of $V$ in finite sequences of Nash blowups of $M$ is proper over $V.$
+{\bf Proof of the theorem of [26]}. \m Let $M$ be a singular normal irreducible complex manifold of dimension $n.$ Let $f:U\to M$ be the smooth Nash manifold, which is the smooth locus of the inverse image of the tower of Nash transforms of $M.$ Let $\gamma:R\to M$ be an analytic map from a connected Riemann surface whose image contains a nonsingular point of $M.$ \m Conjecturally, it is sometimes said, there is a unique $\gamma':R\to U$ such that $\gamma=f\circ \gamma'.$ \m The Nash manifold $U$ supports Cartier divisors $K_0,K_1,....$ so that the coherent sheaf ${\cal O}_U(K_i)$ is the pullback modulo torsion of the differential $n$-forms of the $i$'th Nash transform; these are allowed to have infinitely many irreducible components.
+By a triangular change of basis, we let

-\m {\bf Proof.} Earlier we mentioned a necessary and sufficient condition to factorize $\gamma$ through $f:U\to M.$\footnote{Theorem 12, Functorial affinization of Nash's manifold, 22 April 2010} Namely, there are relatively base point free divisors $D_i$ on $U$ such that

-Somewhat strangely, this formula only makes sense formally or $p$-adically for some prime divisor $p$ of $n+2,$ in the sense that the right side describes in the coefficients of each prime divisor what is eventually a geometric series to the base of $n+2.$ On unbounded subsets the tails may intersect trivially. \m A complete curve in $U$ where the right side restricts to a finite sum merely maps to a singular point of $M$ (always sharing its fiber with a complete Riemann surface of the other type). \m If one point of $R$ is singular in $M,$ the necessary and sufficient condition to lift the arc $\gamma$ is that the series of intersection numbers